pokhym/mdr/README.md

 # tachiyomicompanion

-PC tool to replace the auto-update/download features of Tachiyomi extensions post v0.15.2
+PC tool to replace the auto-update/download features of Tachiyomi extensions post v0.15.2.

+This serves as a tool to help collate content for PLEXing to official Tachiyomi extensions.

+Currently targeting the Komga official extension.

 ## Dependencies